stephancurran/udacity-robotics/README.md

 Run with `gazebo build_my_world/world/the_office.world`

+# Go Chase It!
+The `ball_chaser` package makes the robot move toward the white ball by checking the camera input for white pixels, and aims for the midpoint of the leftmost and rightmost found.
+Start with:
+`roslaunch my_robot world.launch`
+`roslaunch ball_chaser ball_chaser.launch`

 # Where Am I?
 Uses the Map Server, ACML, and Move Base packages to help localise and navigate.
 Launch Gazebo and Rviz with: